Thursday, May 14, 2009

 A great majority of the music submitted is so far from being anywhere near a thing we would release it's to the point of ridiculousness.
 Quick scrutiny of the label's website or MySpace page would reveal our interests (albeit on a very basic level).
 There's zero chance of SSR releasing a traditional honky-tonk record or placing a collection of beats by a hip hop producer...
 We'll listen to these along with the rest, and probably fucking love some of them...
 But some music remains outside this label's sphere of interest/influence/understanding.
 Even if the desire existed, we're simply not positioned to place it in a way that would benefit anyone - artist or label.
 Why burn energy and resources promoting an album of truck driver country when there's already a long list of vital music that's much closer to our collective heart?

-That said, there's a fairly wide range of music that does interest us: Some it swirling underground, still developing...
-Some obvious to all...
-I mean, what independent record label wouldn't want to release a Deerhunter or No Age single this year?
+That said, there's a fairly wide range of music that does interest us: Some of it swirling underground, still developing...
+Some obvious to all: I mean, what independent record label wouldn't want to release a Deerhunter or No Age single this year?
 Here two are current - near perfect - examples of bands that are closing on the pinnacle of their individual visions; their music is both catchy and disorienting by turns, textured, melodic, and perhaps most importantly, surprising (considered in context).
 They are becoming indie touchstones: the bands that younger bands emulate.

 Anyway.
 Suicide Squeeze does get a lot of cool stuff in the mail.
 The best music often gets buried under an avalanche of grossness...
 That's to be expected...
 Thing is: the music I'm getting most out of is happening around me all the time...
 As much as I'd like to highlight a few demos, I find that there's a lot more to talk about purely on the local level.